 Home country effects

-Critics of international student migration are concerned that it results in a “brain drain” that depletes the home country's pool of talented people, thus slowing overall development.
-However, this view misses an important positive feedback mechanism.
-In countries with low returns to education, people have less incentive to stay in school.
-Skilled migration, by increasing the expected returns to education, induces more people to invest in their education .
+Critics of international student migration are often concerned that student migration results in a brain drain that depletes the home country's pool of talented people, thus slowing overall development.
+This view misses an important positive feedback mechanism though.
+In countries with low returns to education, the possibility of migrating increases the expected returns to education, inducing more people to invest in their education .
 Since not all students end up migrating, this raises the overall level of education.
-An empirical study estimated that a doubling of the rate of skilled migration leads to a 5% increase in human capital formation in the home country .
-In other words, the positive incentives to invest in education more than compensate for the small share of skilled migrants that the home country loses, at least temporarily.
+A doubling of the rate of skilled migration leads to a 5% increase in human capital formation in the home country .
+In other words, the positive incentives to invest in education more than compensate for the small share of skilled migrants that the home country loses.

-However, for countries with a high level of skilled migration (above 20–30% of graduates migrating) or a high share of graduates, brain drain effects may dominate.
+Among countries with a high level of skilled migration (above 20–30% of graduates migrating) or a high share of graduates, however, the brain drain effect may dominate.
 On balance, more countries lose out, but since the winners include the more populous countries and represent 80% of the global population, the overall effect of student migration is positive for developing countries .
 The opportunity to migrate can thus lead to an increase in the stock of human capital, especially in the least-developed countries, which can contribute to more rapid economic growth.

-Student migrants also impose a cost in lost taxes for the home country, but a large fraction of these costs are offset by reduced claims on the welfare system and by remittances sent home.
-Thus, even in countries with high levels of skilled migration, the net fiscal costs are in general quite small .
+Student migrants also impose a cost in lost taxes for the home country, but a large fraction of these costs are offset by reduced claims on the welfare system.
+The overall effects depend on the fraction of returning skilled migrants, the progressivity of the tax system, and the welfare system; but even in countries with high levels of skilled migration, the net fiscal costs are in general quite small .